gnolang/gno/docs/how-to-guides/effective-gno.md

 ## Gno Good Practices

+### Package Naming and Organization in Gno

+Your package name should match the folder name.
+This helps to prevent having named imports, which can make your code more difficult to understand and maintain.
+By matching the package name with the folder name, you can ensure that your imports are clear and intuitive.

+Ideally, package names should be short and human-readable.
+This makes it easier for other developers to understand what your package does at a glance.
+Avoid using abbreviations or acronyms unless they are widely understood.

+Packages and realms can be organized into subfolders.
+However, consider that the best place for your main project will likely be `r/NAMESPACE/PROJECT`, similar to how repositories are organized on GitHub.

+If you have multiple sublevels of realms, remember that they are actually independent realms and won't share data.
+A good usage could be to have an ecosystem of realms, where one realm is about storing the state, another one about configuration, etc. But in general, a single realm makes sense.

+You can also create small realms to create your ecosystem.
+For example, you could centralize all the authentication for all your company/organization in `r/NAMESPACE/auth`, and then import it from all your contracts.

+The `p/` prefix is different.
+In general, you should use top-level `p/` like `p/NAMESPACE/PROJECT` only for things you expect people to use.
+If your goal is just to have internal libraries that you created to centralize your helpers and don't expect that other people will use your helpers, then you should probably use subfolders like `p/NAMESPACE/PROJECT/foo/bar/baz`.

+TODO: link to the versionning section

 ### Design Your Realm as a Public API

 In Go, all your packages, including your dependencies, are typically treated as